kristenvaccaro/interaction-design/index.md

 Course materials/website: [Course Website](https://kristenvaccaro.github.io/interaction-design), [PrairieLearn](https://us.prairielearn.com/pl/course_instance/165782), [Canvas](https://canvas.ucsd.edu/), and [Discord](https://discord.gg/YzcCxEpt8r)

-Classroom: Center Hall 105
+Classroom: Center Hall 119
-Class Days and Times: Monday, Wednesday, and Friday 1PM
+Class Days and Times: Tuesday & Thursday 3:30PM
-Student Hours: Wednesday 12-1PM (outside Center Hall 105)
+Office Hours: TBD
-Design Studios: Thursdays or Fridays
+Design Studios: Fridays
-Unless you have been given permission by the instructors in advance, you must attend the design studio session that you enrolled in
+Unless you have been given permission by the instructors in advance, you should attend the design studio session that you enrolled in

 ## Instructors